tardate/LittleArduinoProjects/README.md

-# 434 Little Electronics and Arduino Projects
+# 436 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/krell](./BoldportClub/krell) - building the Boldport Krell: a handheld DSP synthesiser built around a Microchip dsPIC and a design from madlab.
+> Latest addition:sparkles: [BEAM/Vivian](./Kinetics/BEAM/Vivian) - a BEAM Vibrobot using a classic solar-powered FLED circuit enhanced with a QX5252/YX805 solar LED driver.

 Just my collection of electronics projects, many involving an Arduino in one way or another.